LewisPons/arxiv-paper-recommender-system/README.md

    ```

 ## Dataset
-The ML Paper Recommendation System utilizes a corpus of summaries of ML/AI papers as the training dataset.
-The dataset should be in a specific format, with each summary paired with the corresponding paper metadata such as title, authors, and publication details.
+The AI & ML Paper Recommendation System utilizes a corpus of summaries of ML/AI papers as the training dataset.
+[This dataset](https://www.kaggle.com/datasets/spsayakpaul/arxiv-paper-abstracts) contains paper titles, paper abstracts, and their subject categories collected from the arXiv portal.

-The dataset can be obtained from [source URL or instructions on how to acquire it].
-Please refer to the dataset documentation for more details on its structure and format.

 -----